hapi-server/data-specification/hapi-3.0.1/HAPI-data-access-spec-3.0.1.md

 | dataset    | **Required** The identifier for the dataset (see [change notes](#1-significant-changes-to-the-specification)) |
 | parameters | **Optional** A subset of the parameters to include in the header. |

 Both `dataset` and `parameters` must contain only non-control ASCII characters.
-(Version 3.1 added supoort for Unicode and many clients already support Unicode for `dataset` and `parameters`.)
+(Version 3.1 will add support for Unicode and many clients already support Unicode for `dataset` and `parameters`.)

 **Response**